XuShaoming/DataMining_Bioinformatic/README.md

 # DataMining_Bioinformatic
-Fall 2018, University at Buffalo.\n
+### Fall 2018, University at Buffalo.
+## Description
     This repository includes three projects from course cs601 DataMining&Bioinformatic.
+## Prerequisites
 There two versions of source code.
 To run it, you need:
 To run the .py version
     To intall python3 :
         https://www.python.org/download/releases/3.0/